herzbube/littlego-usermanual/littlego-usermanual/content/other-features/player-influence/index.md

 You can <em>force</em> player influence to be re-calculated by selecting the "Update player influence" item from the menu that pops up when you tap the Menu {{< icon "menu-hamburger" >}} button.
 The calculation will take a while to complete, during that time you will not be able to play.

 {{< hint type=note >}}
-The menu item is not shown when player influence cannot be re-calculated (e.g. during scoring mode) or, obviously, if the "Display player influence" setting is disabled.
+The menu item is not shown when player influence cannot be re-calculated (e.g. during Scoring {{< icon "scoring" >}} mode) or, obviously, if the "Display player influence" setting is disabled.
 {{< /hint >}}